AngleProtocol/dappkit/README.md

 ## Development

-You can preview and develop component using the included [Remix](https://remix.run/) app.
+You can preview and develop components.

 ```shellscript
 npm run dev